RobinBoers/cutie-tanks/README.md

 ```

 ## Controls
-The game is designed with a xbox controller in mind, but any controller should work.
+The game is designed with a Xbox controller in mind, but any controller should work.
 To move use the left analog stick.
 To aim use the right analog stick.
 To shoot use the analog right trigger.
+To navigate menus dpad or left analog stick and A/B or start/select.

 ![](artwork/controls.png)

+NOTE: the image above says ABXY to change the level.
+Since a recent version that has changed and the levels are selected just like any other menu is navigated: using the dpad or left analog stick.